DeltaE/clone_ORGANIZATION_repos/README.md

 This repository provides scripts to efficiently clone all repositories from a GitHub organization.
 Both Bash and Python scripts are included for flexibility.
 At successful run of the script you will get as __new Directory with the Organization name__ (as defined in config) with a cloning instance's __datetime stamp__.
 Use the [config file](https://github.com/DeltaE/clone_ORGANIZATION_repos/blob/main/config.env) to set your __GITHUB_TOKEN__ to access private clones from the organization.

+> Curent setup is designed for Linux (or WSL2)/MACOs.
+Windows setup will be coming soon...

 ## Quick Start

 Follow these steps to clone all repositories from a GitHub organization: